Miserlou/Helix/README.md

 ## Contributing

-Please, feel free to play around with this, but I encourage you to share your feedback, ideas, and experiments.
+Please, feel free to play around with Helix!
+I encourage you to share your feedback, ideas, and experiments.
 Please use GitHub issues for this.

+If you'd like to make code contributions or submit graphs/modules, please send a pull request.
+However, for me to accept pull requests into the project, you must agree that you assign me the copyright of your contribution.

+(I don't like having to do ask for copyright assignment, but I want to be retain the ability to relicense to something more permissive in the future while still maintaing a defense against parasitic corporations.
+If you want to discuss this further, feel free to open a meta-issue.)

 ## License

-Rich Jones, 2022+, AGPL.
+(c) Rich Jones, 2022+, AGPL.